pprjoaomarcelo/bit-clip-vault/FUTURE_IDEAS.md

 - **Configuration:** The gateway operator should be able to select the desired anchoring mechanism via a configuration setting.

 This modular design not only makes the system robust against changes in underlying protocols but also opens the door for offering users a choice of different security/cost trade-offs for their data in the future.

+---

+## 7. Technical Debt & Future Refactors

+### 7.1.
+IPFS Client Library Migration (Helia)

+*   **Context:** During development, `npm` warned that the `ipfs-http-client` library is deprecated in favor of a newer library called **Helia**.
+*   **Task:** For long-term stability and to stay current with the IPFS development ecosystem, we should plan a future migration from `ipfs-http-client` to `Helia`.
+*   **Action:** Before moving to a production-ready version of the gateway, research the migration path from `ipfs-http-client` to `Helia` and schedule the refactor.
+Helia is the future of IPFS in JavaScript, according to the official IPFS team.